 It is important that personal data held by the School is accurate, fair, and adequate.
 Staff are required to inform the School if they believe that any personal data is inaccurate or untrue or if you are dissatisfied with how it is recorded.
-This applies to how staff record their own data, and the personal data of others, in a way that is professional and appropriate.
+This applies to how staff record their own data, and the personal data of others - in particular colleagues, pupils and their parents - in a way that is professional and appropriate.